banestal/Advent2022/README.md

 ## Advent of Code Project 🧑🏾‍💻

 Welcome to my Advent of Code repository!
-I'm a passionate programmer focused on solving complex problems through code.
-This repo contains my solutions to the Advent of Code puzzles, showcasing my coding and problem-solving skills.
+I'm a programmer focused on solving complex problems through code.
+This repo contains my solutions to the [Advent of Code](https://adventofcode.com/2022/) puzzles, showcasing my coding and problem-solving skills.

 ## [Advent 2022](https://github.com/banestal/Advent2022)